Become an Amazon seller: Successfully sell merchandise and private label products

 5. Long delivery times, high planning effort for reorders

-6. High marketing effort to promote brand and product
+6. High marketing effort to make brand and product known

-Instead of the more complex Private Label, those who want to become Amazon sellers can also start with branded goods.
+Instead of the more complex to realize private label, those who want to become Amazon sellers can also start with traded goods.
 This refers to products from more or less well-known brands that are sold by third-party sellers.
-The sellers are neither brand owners nor involved in the manufacturing of the products.
+Neither are the sellers brand owners nor are they involved in the production of the products.

 AdvantagesDisadvantages